lylethic/my-project/README.md

 Contains the API layer, with subdirectories for:

+- **Configuration/**: These settings can include things like database connection strings, API keys, logging configurations, and environment-specific settings.
 - **Controllers/**: Handles incoming requests and returns responses.
 - **Middleware/**: Custom middleware components for processing requests.
 - **Properties/**: Contains project properties.